The baptist Magazine |

 Common terms and phrases

-accepted appear attended authority Baptist become believe better Bible Bishop blessed body brethren called cause Chapel character Christ Christian Church Collection Collection for W Committee congregation Contribs Contributions death desire Divine doctrine England expression fact faith Father feel friends give given Gospel grace hand heart heaven held Holy hope interest Jesus John labours late less light living London look Lord means meeting ment mind ministers Mission missionary native nature never once passed pastor persons prayer preached present question readers reason received religious School Scripture seems sermon Society soon soul speak Special spirit Street teaching things thought tion true truth unto whole worship young
+appear attended authority Baptist become believe Bible Bishop blessed body brethren called cause Chapel character Christ Christian Church Collection Collection for W Committee congregation Contribs Contributions death desire Divine doctrine England expression fact faith Father feel friends give given Gospel grace hand heart heaven held Holy hope interest Jesus John labours late less letter light living London look Lord means meeting ment mind minister Mission missionary native nature never once passed pastor persons prayer preached present question readers reason received religious respect School Scripture seems sermon Society soon soul speak Special spirit Street teach things thought tion true truth unto whole worship young

 Popular passages